 - If you are readying yourself for an upstream career, you need to prepare yourself for a dynamic, exciting and challenging professional life.
 The Upstream Energy Data Analytics program provides a unique perspective and a ready to apply practical skillset, giving you a competitively advantaged competence as you enter the upstream oil and gas marketplace.

-UH Energy is offering the Bronze Belt in Upstream Energy Data Analytics, starting July 20.
-The Bronze Belt consists of three badges.
-Instruction for each badge consists of 6, 2-hour online sessions.
+UH Energy is offering the following Bronze Badge sessions in Upstream Energy Data Analytics.
+Instruction for each badge consists of 6, 2.5-hour online sessions.
 Each student should allow for 1.5 hrs. each for midterm and final test.
-Sessions are delivered three times per week, Monday, Wednesday and Fridays, from 6:00-8:00 pm, US Central Time.
+Sessions are delivered two times per week, Monday and Thursday, from 6:00pm-8:30pm, US Central Time.

-The course is offered in 15 hour modules, each over a 2 week period.
+The course is offered in 15-hour modules, each over a 3-week period.
 Digital badges are awarded for each module.
 For completing each group of 3 Badges, learners will earn a Belt.
 There are three belts in the program.
 The Introductory Belt (Bronze) is followed by an Intermediate Belt (Silver) and finally by an Advanced (Gold) Belt.
 The Belts and Badges will be a permanent addition to your skillset and resume.

 The Bronze Belt provides the participants the tools and techniques to build and evaluate data-driven models via the machine learning approach.
 It covers the data analytics techniques to extract knowledge from raw data by building data-driven models.
 All aspects of data-mining – data exploration, data preprocessing, machine learning modeling, and model evaluation – are covered.
 The sessions combine theoretical knowledge with hands-on training of the data analytics techniques using real oil and gas datasets.